mendylivium/PPTP-VPN-DOCKER/README.md

 Mikrotik Remote Access

-Get the last Octec of your Local IP then add 10000 for API and 20000 for Winbox
+Get the last Octet of your Local IP then add 10000 for API and 20000 for Winbox

 ```
 Example: